 There are still transition issues to deal with, but at least you’ll have a place for your growing collection of Star Trek memorabilia.

-The IT industry is going gaga over “Cloud First”, with virtually everyone joining (or at the very least, considering) a headlong dash to cloud migration.
 Due to its many benefits, especially its seamless integration with Office 365, many organizations are moving their server-based SharePoint products to SharePoint Online.
-However, the question must be asked, “Is SharePoint Online really the right choice for your organization?”
+However, the question must be asked, “Is SharePoint Online the right choice for your organization?”

-For organizations already running SharePoint On-Premises, migrating to its cloud version may be somewhat easier, but for first-timers, it could entail a ton of pitfalls, headaches and things to consider that will keep you up at night staring at the ceiling.
+For organizations already running SharePoint On-Premises, migrating to its cloud version may be somewhat easier, but for first-timers, it could entail some pitfalls, headaches and things to consider that will keep you up at night staring at the ceiling.

 Advantages of Migrating to SharePoint Online